 We can be reached by telephone at (650) 991-8061 or by facsimile (fax) at (650) 991-8070.

-Effective January 2011, Daly City adopted and enforces the 2010 editions of the California Building, Residential, Plumbing, Electrical, Mechanical, and Energy Codes, and the 2009 edition of the International Property Maintenance Code with references to the California Health and Safety Code, with Daly City amendments.
-A Green Building Program for New Residential Building was adopted and has been recently approved by the California Energy Commission.
-Specific Daly City amendments can be obtained from the City Clerk’s Office located in City Hall or may also be viewed on-line under our Municipal Code Title 15 Building and Construction by clicking here.
+Effective January 2014, Daly City adopted and enforces the 2013 code editions of the California Building, Residential, Plumbing, Electrical, Mechanical, Energy, California Green Building Standards Code, and the 2012 edition of the International Property Maintenance Code.
+Specific Daly City amendments to California Code of Regulations T-24 and International Property Maintenance Code can be obtained from the City Clerk’s Office located in City Hall or may also be viewed on-line under our Municipal Code Title 15 Building and Construction by clicking here.

 Permits are required to erect, construct, enlarge, alter, repair, move, improve, remove, convert or demolish any building or structure in Daly City.